How Hot Should My CPU Be While Gaming?

 How to Lower Your CPU Temperatures

-The first way of trying to lower your CPU temperatures is by placing your PC tower in the most optimal location.
+The first way of trying to lower your CPU temp while gaming is by placing your PC tower in the most optimal location.
 This is obviously different for every single room layout but, you would want your PC to have as much breathing room as possible.

-This means that it is best that your PC is near the open where air can easily flow.
+This means that it is best that your PC is near the open where air can easily flow – allowing for normal CPU temperature while gaming.
 Avoid putting it near the corners of your room where it is all clumped up by other objects.
 It will also accumulate more dust when you put it near a window or the corner of a room.

 Avoid putting it on the ground because it will just turn your PC into a really expensive vacuum as it inhales all the dust particles on the ground.
 This might cause damage to your PC components in the long run.
-All of these affect your CPU temperatures as dust and airflow play a huge role in it.
+All of these affect your normal CPU temp while gaming as dust and airflow play a huge role in it.

 Reapplying thermal paste to your CPU